SomeProfoundName/SomeProfoundName/README.md

 ## Hi, I’m Collins. 🫡

 Thanks for visiting my GitHub page.
 I am an aspiring graphics designer and full-stack developer (hence the asterisk).
 I have always been interested in coding, so at the beginning of 2024, I started my coding journey.
 I mostly dabble in the front end but am getting to know the back end day after day.
 I enjoy using HTML, CSS and JavaScript.
-I’m currently learning React and Python, then eventually to move on to three.js and C++ (for unreal).
-Please take a look at some of my projects, but please be nice, I'm still only a beginner.
+I’m currently learning React and Python, then plan to eventually move onto three.js and C++ (for the unreal engine).
+Please take a look at some of my projects, please do keep in mind I'm still only a beginner.

+THANKS
 ---

 ### Languages